Human Rights Advocacy in Action Practicum

 3. Field Investigation

-Students will have the opportunity to conduct project-related field investigation during Week One.
+Students will have the opportunity to conduct a project-related field investigation during Week One.
 The field investigation may involve international travel to interview or consult with stakeholders, human rights advocates, community leaders, lawmakers, or other relevant individuals working on the ground.

 Students will be required to complete the Collaborative Institutional Training Initiative (CITI) Program for ethical human subjects research before Week One.
 Students must also have a valid passport with at least six months remaining from the first day of spring semester classes.